fuzzybritches0/solarfidget/README.md

 * * *

-To figure out which cable goes where place the fidget's charging towers opposite the charging station's charging towers.
+To figure out which cable goes where place the fidget's charging towers next to the charging station's charging towers.

 Now, wind the blank wires of the four cables around the end of the bolts.
 Have as much blank wire as possible go around and make it really tight.